By Karishma Joshi

 In early adulthood, King Bindusara appointed him as the governor of Avanti and sent him on a military campaign to fight an uprising in the Takshashila province, which he quickly suppressed.
 Jealous and insecure of his continuous successes, his siblings and half-brother convinced the King to send Ashoka into exile.

 Following a violent uprising in the Ujjain province, Ashoka was called out of exile and sent to quell the rebellion; his military prowess ensured that he was quickly victorious.
-The Ujjain uprising was also significant to Ashoka’s religious journey, as after having sustained injuries in the battle, the Buddhist way of life, and thinking.
+The Ujjain uprising was also significant to Ashoka’s religious journey, as after having sustained injuries in the battle, he was treated by Buddhist monks and nuns and introduced to the Buddhist way of life and thinking.

 Seizing The Throne